luozhaoyu/luozhaoyu.github.io/_posts/2014-11-19-supervised-learning.md

     else:
         return 0

 For each neural layer in an MLP network, there is also a bias term.
-Note that unlike MLP networks, the bias term of an RBF neural network connects to the output neurons only. (http://documentation.statsoft.com/STATISTICAHelp.aspx?path=SANN/Overview/SANNOverviewsNetworkTypes)
+Note that unlike MLP networks, the bias term of an RBF neural network connects to the [output neurons only] (http://documentation.statsoft.com/STATISTICAHelp.aspx?path=SANN/Overview/SANNOverviewsNetworkTypes).

 #### [Linear separability] (http://en.wikipedia.org/wiki/Linear_separability)
 * If we can N features, can an N-1 dimensional hyperplane separate the **+** and **-** example